 Appointment of Technical Delegate in International Events

 25.9 World Sailing shall appoint World Sailing Technical Delegates for all World Sailing Events' and Regional Games events.
-The Chairman of the Regional Games Sub-committee shall be consulted on the appointment of World Sailing Technical Delegates to Regional Games events.
+The Chairman of the Regional Games Committee shall be consulted on the appointment of World Sailing Technical Delegates to Regional Games events.

 25.9.1 The Board shall appoint World Sailing Technical Delegates to the Olympic Sailing Competition and Paralympic Sailing Competition.